hheitor/apiProtectionLab00/README.md

 ```

-**Not sure if we can use curl as a verb but you know, sky's the limit :P
+**Not sure if we can use curl as a verb but you know, sky's the limit!

 4. Open a web browser using the same URL to see the graphQL APP
 5. You should be able to see the "Damn Vulnerable GraphQL Application" banner.